Christian Kukuk and Checker at home in Riesenbeck. Photo: Toffi-images.de

 From 2018, Kukuk rode in Global Champions League teams.
 Since then, Team Riesenbeck has continuously scored points, winning the overall ranking in 2023 and also the “Play-Offs” in Prague – both of which are endowed with several million euros in prize money.

 Christian Kukuk already had three young horses in his stable in 2021 whose qualities were beyond doubt for the makers at Beerbaum Stables: Chageorge, Just be Gentle and Checker.
 All of them made the headlines.
-Chageorge and Just be Gentle initially made headlines in Austria because they were allegedly owned by the Laura Foundation, which is backed by billionaire bankrupt René Benko, and Checker mainly because of his prominent owners.
+Chageorge and Just be Gentle initially made headlines in Austria because they were allegedly owned by the “Laura Foundation”, which is backed by billionaire bankrupt René Benko, and Checker mainly because of his prominent owners.
 The gray horse was sold to Beerbaum Stables by national coach Otto Becker.
 Later, Madeleine Winter-Schulze, long-time patron of Ludger Beerbaum and Isabell Werth, and FC Bayern star Thomas Müller acquired shares in the Westphalian.
-Müller said that he wanted to “have something to cheer about in the evening” at dressage competitions where his wife Lisa has to be in the arena early in the morning or after soccer matches.
+Müller said that he wanted to “still have something to cheer about in the evening” at dressage competitions where his wife Lisa has to be in the arena early in the morning or after soccer matches.

 The calculation worked out.
 And the fever curve was probably at its highest on August 6, 2024: The pair Christian Kukuk/Checker won the gold medal at the Paris 2024 Olympic Games in the jump-off in the Palace Park of Versailles.
 It was a particularly emotional moment for Kukuk, not only because the title of Olympic champion is an award for eternity, but also because he had a special relationship with his mother and family in Paris.
 Christian Kukuk’s mother was unable to witness her son’s triumph because she died of cancer in 2017.

-In 2025, the pair won a 5* Grand Prix in Wellington, just hours after Kukuk’s American girlfriend Veronica Tracy gave birth to their daughter Lilah Katherina.
+In 2025, the pair won a 5* Grand Prix in Wellington, just a few hours after Kukuk’s US partner Veronica Tracy gave birth to their daughter Lilah Katherina.
 In August, Checker won the LGCT Grand Prix of London.
 Two weeks earlier, Christian Kukuk and Just be Gentle had won the team bronze medal at the European Championships in La Coruña.
 A few days before leaving for London, Christian Kukuk announced that he would be leaving the Beerbaum Stables at the end of the year to set up his own business.
 Ludger Beerbaum announced that he would continue to work with the Olympic champion.

 Placeholder for second text (can also be left blank)